TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 One of Ruby's great advantages for new programmers is its large number of built-in methods.
 You've been using many of them already, probably without even realizing it.
 Over the course of your learning so far, you have modified strings and other objects in various ways.
 For example, the [`#times`](https://ruby-doc.org/core-2.6.1/Integer.html#method-i-times) and [`#upto`](https://ruby-doc.org/core-2.6.1/Integer.html#method-i-upto) loops that you learned about in the Loops lesson are both methods that are included as part of Ruby's [`Integer`](https://ruby-doc.org/core-2.6.1/Integer.html) class.

+By the way, if you're wondering what all of these guys `#` are doing around here, they're just [the convention](https://stackoverflow.com/questions/736120/why-are-methods-in-ruby-documentation-preceded-by-a-hash-sign) for writing out Ruby instance methods.
+We can use it to write out the full name of an instance method, e.g., `Integer#upto`, or just the method name, e.g., `#upto`, depending on the context.

 Methods are typically called by adding `.method_name` after an instance of the object that contains that method.

 ~~~ruby